NaeemHussainN/StockPricePredictor/README.md

 ---

 ## Results
-The model successfully predicts future stock prices with a reasonable degree of accuracy:
+The model successfully predicts future stock prices for META Inc. with a reasonable degree of accuracy:
 - Predicted price for the next day: `596.66`
 - Actual price for the next day: `$585.25`
 - Result from: December 21st, 2024